scanarium/scanarium-document-generator/README.md

     `default_l10n`.
 (Default: `[]`)
 * `resources`: A list of directories to copy into the target directory.
     (Default: [])
+* `exporter`: A dict of settings for exporters.
+(Default: {}) The following key/values are supported:
+    * `html-footer-file`: If set, the contents of this file are used as footer for html files.
+(Default: None)
+    * `html-header-file`: If set, the contents of this file are used as header for html files.
+(Default: None)

 Directories are relative to the current working directory.
 E.g.: If the generator is started from directory `.../foo`, the config file is